iljapanic/panic-bachelor/README.md

 # panic-bachelor

-This is an experiment in writing a bachelor project using [Markdown](http://daringfireball.net/projects/markdown/).
-The idea is to create a platform-independent format for academic papers using openly available tools.
-Hopefully creating a sustainable pattern for academic writing that is compatible with the Web, while staying entirely focused on the writing.
+This is an experiment in writing a bachelor project using [Markdown](http://daringfireball.net/projects/markdown/), creating a platform-independent format for academic papers using openly available tools.

+The idea is to create a sustainable pattern for academic writing that is compatible with the Web, while staying entirely focused on the writing experience using your favorite distraction-free editor.

 This is a living document.
 Expect things to be added and deleted abruptly.
 Who knows, you may even live long enough to see a finished, well-documented project one day.